StevenDufresne/web-app/progress-reports/progress-report-2.md

-Progress Report 1
+Progress Report 2
 ================
-- I have completed the php section of my application.
-Can access all of the features of the application, including, adding friends, making events, confirming events.
-Also, schedules are displayed in the calendar.
+- I have added a friend request/confirmation system.
-- Yes I did.
+- I re-organized my css for smaller screens.
-- I will now be progressive enhancing the application.
-I would like two get all three portions, add-event.php, add-friends.php and calendar.php done this week.
+- Created an ajax algorithm to get a json object to help searches for friends.
+- Yes, need to fix bugs though.
-- I enjoyed finding solutions to the create calendar function that loops through an event array to display the event.
+- I need to add the ajax function to the Add-plans page.
+Fix bugs.
+- I learned how to create a json object using php and how to send it to my js and use it with JQueryUI.
+- I also learned/came up with a friend request system.
-- It was frustrating(boring), dealing with preg_match function and trying to figure out how to match two patterns at once.
+- I really enjoyed trying to figure out how to make a json object.
+It was satisfying when the autocomplete connected to that object worked.
+- Discovering bugs was frustrating.
+More time!
-- I didn't have to alter much.
+- I have to radically alter my css to handle lower resolution views.